-Knowing and understanding how to quickly and accurately insert a signature in Word documents can enhance your documents and make them more personable.
-It’s totally possible to insert a handwritten signature into any word document.
-Providing your document with sort of a personal touch as it’s sent or used, not to mention also giving it a more professional demeanor.
+Knowing and understanding how to quickly and accurately insert a handwritten signature in a Word document can enhance your documents and make them more personable.
+It's totally possible to insert a handwritten signature into any word document.
+Providing your document with sort of a personal touch as it's sent or used, not to mention also giving it a more professional demeanor.

 Here are some reasons to use a Microsoft Office signature line: